 Music is a wonderful art that many people can approach.
-It can be just you playing a Hawaiian ballad on a ukulele, or are going through a jazz period with your harmonica.
+It can be just you playing a Hawaiian ballad on a ukulele.
+Or perhaps you’re going through a jazz period with your harmonica.

 However, keeping the right tempo is different from one instrument to another.
 As such, you’ll need a different kind of metronome for every occasion, especially if you know how to play multiple instruments.